Chapter 2 - Slow Corners & Hairpins

-Where can I gain the most lap time?
+Where can I find the most lap time?

 With the advert of affordable, focused training aids based on video and GPS, driver training has enjoyed a surge in popularity.